 These resources are always evolving as language changes and we find now strategies.
 We always welcome comments and suggestions at sexted [at] accmontreal [dot] org.

 Please know that since first sharing this presentation and checklist in June 2015, we’ve updated it several times.
-What you’ll find below is our most recent update.
+Our most recent update was in 2017 and some language and choices may not fit our current standards.

 - Download our Inclusive Sex Ed Language Checklist